 Material efficiency is part of sustainable development, and taking it into account is now more important than ever due to the growing scarcity of natural resources.
 Material efficiency covers the minimization of raw materials used in the production process, selection of the most economical raw materials possible, and the reduction and recycling of waste to minimize the amount of unutilized material.

-The raw material is a major cost factor for pulp and paper mills since raw materials represent about 50% of total operating costs.
+Raw material is a major cost factor for pulp and paper mills since raw materials represent about 50% of total operating costs.
 It also provides an opportunity to boost profitability by minimizing the amount of waste, and related costs.
 By minimizing waste and recycling waste material, producers are able to meet global agreements and environmental protection goals, and thus help to promote sustainability.

 Our new modular machine concept, OptiConcept M, shows how all-around materials use optimization reduces construction costs and space needs, as well as saves energy and raw materials.
 This optimized compact paper machine design reduces frame weight and the environmental impact of the machine significantly.